 MyHeritage DNA vs. Ancestry

 These two companies are very much the same.
-They both started out solely as a genealogical records resource for the family historian.
-They then both branched out to offer DNA testing.
+They both started solely as a genealogical records resource for the family historian, and they then both branched out to offer DNA testing.

 Having more regions will mean that you can zone in a little more with your MyHeritage DNA test results.
 What I mean by this is that you will be able to know where in the world to look for further information about your ancestors.